dotmpe/Blue-Lines/ReadMe.rst

    - This would be not only a web-frontend for Docutils but also a document storage.
 Alas, there's still much to be done.
    - Current focus is on restfull API, HTML UI stuff is mostly old.
-There is a restfull API that is somewhat working but lacking in major features.
+There is a pre 0.1 version API that is somewhat working.
      At this point, http://rst2a.com is a more viable alternative if you need a docutils web-service.
-   - How to use the file-name extension (local src vs. web resource) at least some rewriting should become part of the publication cycle.

-.. note:: About this file
+.. admonition:: About this file

-   This is the main page for the project.
-There is also a project_ homepage for the source-code you can get with ``bzr branch lp:new-lines``.
+   This is the main page for the project, source code available using ``bzr branch lp:new-lines`` or ``git clone git://github.com/dotmpe/Blue-Lines.git``.

-   The GAE deployment is at http://blue-lines.launchpad.net/.
+   The GAE deployment is at http://blue-lines.appspot.com/.
    This document should be `online there`__.

 Blue Lines project brings Python docutils and Nabu data mining to the GAE platform.